How Figure 1, The “Instagram For Doctors” App, Plans To Introduce AI

 Figure 1 hopes to change that with a tool that the more than 1 million doctors, nurses, and other health care professionals on the platform can immediately use to their advantage.

-Even a first iteration of a machine-learning algorithm for detecting ECG images had about an 85% accuracy rate and the company, which is collaborating with researchers at Ontario’s University of Waterloo, is working to further hone its approach.
+Even a first iteration of a machine-learning algorithm for detecting ECG images had about an 85% accuracy rate and the company, which is collaborating with Alexander Wong, Canada Research Chair in medical imaging systems at Ontario’s University of Waterloo, is working to further hone its approach.
 Figure 1’s library of medical images, including ECGs, provides an easy training set for code to detect ECGs and extract data.
 The company is partnering with a number of institutions to assemble a broader sample still.

 “We’re only going to be using aggregated, anonymized data to collect a training set,” says Landy.